A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array

-The primary challenge in the standard siren approach is localizing the electromagnetic (EM) counterpart of a gravitational wave.
-To this date, the first observed binary neutron star inspiral, GW170817~\citep{gw170817}, is the only gravitational wave signal for which an EM counterpart is established: galaxy NGC~4993.
-The sky position uncertainty for GW170817 is 28 $\text{deg}^2$ at 90\% credibility.
-For PTAs, the sky position uncertainty for all-sky CGW searches is expected to be less precise.
+The primary challenge in the standard siren approach is localizing the EM counterpart of a GW.
+To this date, the first observed binary neutron star inspiral, GW170817~\citep{gw170817}, is the only GW signal for which an EM counterpart is established, for galaxy NGC~4993.
+The sky position uncertainty for GW170817 is $28\ \text{deg}^2$ at 90\% credibility.
+For PTAs, the sky position uncertainty of all-sky CGW searches is expected to be less precise.
 Moreover, the signals are not transient, which makes identification of the host galaxy even more difficult.
-For example, IPTA-DR3 simulations (116 pulsars, 20-year baseline) from \citet{PetrovTaylor2024a} found that for an ideal case where the signal-to-noise ratio (SNR) is of $\text{SNR} = 15$, 90\% credible area would range from 29 $\text{deg}^2$ to 241 $\text{deg}^2$.
-However, for a realistic case, with $\text{SNR} = 8$, the 90\% credible area increases from 287 $\text{deg}^2$ to 530 $\text{deg}^2$. \citet{PetrovTaylor2024a} concludes that without better CGW localization, host galaxy searches are impractical. \citet{TruantIzquierdo-Villalba2025} have additionally simulated a 30-year SKA-PTA observation and found that out of the $\approx 35$ CGW detected, only 35\% have a 90\% credible area $< 100$ $\text{deg}^2$.
-They conclude that observations with an SNR $> 25$ will have fewer than 100 host galaxy candidates.
-Even in simulations which look at a very high SNR, such as those performed by \citet{ZhuWen2016}, with a 15-year baseline and 30 pulsars, a strong signal with $\text{SNR} = 100$ yields a localization of $\sim40$ $\text{deg}^2$.
+For example, IPTA DR3 simulations (116 pulsars, 20 yr baseline) from \citet{PetrovTaylor2024a} found that for an ideal case where the $\text{SNR} = 15$, the 90\% credible area would range from $29\ \text{deg}^2$ to $241\ \text{deg}^2$.
+However, for a realistic case, with $\text{SNR} = 8$, the 90\% credible area increases from $287\ \text{deg}^2$ to $530\ \text{deg}^2$. \citet{PetrovTaylor2024a} conclude that without better CGW localization, host galaxy searches are impractical. \citet{TruantIzquierdo-Villalba2025} have additionally simulated a 30 yr Square Kilometer Array PTA observation and found that out of the $\sim 35$ CGWs detected, only 35\% have a 90\% credible area $<$~100 $\text{deg}^2$.
+They conclude that observations with an SNR~$>$~25 will have fewer than 100 host galaxy candidates.
+Even in simulations which look at a very high SNR, such as those performed by \citet{ZhuWen2016}, with a 15 yr baseline and 30 pulsars, a strong signal with $\text{SNR} = 100$ yields a localization of $\sim40$ $\text{deg}^2$.